octopus-sensing/octopus-sensing/docs/tutorial.rst

 To identify recorded files, Octopus-sensing needs an experiment ID and stimulus ID.
 They are two strings and can be anything you want.
 For example, we use the id of the recorded subject as experiment ID.
-Defining stimulus ID is essential for identifying the recorded data related to each stimulus, when we have different stimuli.
+Defining stimulus ID is essential for identifying the recorded data related to each stimulus when we have different stimuli.

 To see the completed example see (octopus_sensing/examples/add_sensors.py).